Mastering Pace and Speed: Science‑Backed Training Strategies for Faster, Longer Runs

 Research by Barnes & Kilding (2015) shows that running economy improves when you train at intensities that match your personal zone, allowing you to conserve energy and run farther before fatigue sets in.

-1. Calculate your zones – Use a recent race time (5 km, 10 km, or half‑marathon) and a simple calculator to find your critical speed (the pace you can sustain for 30‑60 minutes).
-Convert that into a set of zones: easy (55‑65% of 5 k pace), moderate (65‑75%), and threshold (80‑90%).
+1. Calculate your zones, Use a recent race finish (5 km, 10 km, or half-marathon) and a calculator to find your critical speed, the pace you can hold for 30–60 minutes.
+Break this into zones: easy (55–65% of 5 k pace), moderate (65–75%), and threshold (80–90%).

-A Simple, Next‑Step Workout
+A simple, Next-Step workout

-“The beauty of running is that it’s a long game – the more you learn to listen to your body, the more you’ll get out of it.”
+“The beauty of running is that it’s a long game, the more you learn to listen to your body, the more you’ll get out of it.”

-Personalised Pace Workout – 45 minutes
+Personalised pace workout, 45 minutes

 SegmentDescriptionTarget PaceRecovery